Aththas/Configure-RHEL-for-CIS-Benchmark/10 - Network Parameters for Hosts Only/study purpose.md

 7. .* : Matches 0 or more of any character (allowing for anything after the target string).

 8. **$** : Asserts the position at the end of the line.

+**$** explanation:
+**abc$**

+abc: Matches because abc is at the end of the line.

+abcd: Does not match because abc is followed by d, so it's not at the end of the line.

+efgabc: Matches because abc is at the end of the line.